GrowthFriction Score

-AUG Score is a 0-100 composite metric measuring SaaS growth health across 7 factors.
+The GrowthFriction Score is a 0-100 composite metric measuring SaaS growth health across 7 factors, computed via the AUG v3 framework.
 It's designed to be a single shareable number — like NPS for customer love, LCP for page performance, or MRR for revenue.
 One number, one conversation, one north star for solo SaaS founders.

 The formula